turdasanbogdan/PuffTheMagicDragons/README.md

 We are at the very beginning of this journey.

-Our mission is to deliver the best possible product to ower clients by the end of the semester.
+Our mission is to deliver the best possible product to our clients by the end of the semester.

 Stay with use, only glory to come. :sparkler:

 ## Build with
 * Unity
-* Visual Studio Code
+* Visual Studio
-* basic C# knoledges
+* basic C# knowledges

 #### Authors
 - Mariş Oana